CM points on Shimura curves via QM-equivariant isogeny volcanoes: CM points on

 The cases occurring here are in line with those in \cite{Cl22} and \cite{CS22}, though here the primitive residue fields depend on whether $D(K) = 1$.
-In particular, if some prime dividing $D$ is inert in $K$, then all residue fields of CM points on $X_0^D(\ell^a)$ are ring class fields and hence there can only be one primitive residue field. \\
+In particular, if some prime dividing $D$ is inert in $K$, then all residue fields of CM points on $X_0^D(\ell^a)$ are ring class fields and hence there can only be one primitive residue field.
+This necessarily happens, for instance, if the class number of $K$ is odd.
+We provide Case 1.5b with the alternative title of ``The dreaded case,'' as in \cite{Cl22}, to warn the reader that it will have an important role in later results on primitive residue fields and degrees. \\

 \textbf{Case 1.1.} Suppose $\ell^a = 2$. \begin{itemize}[leftmargin=7em] \item[\textbf{Case 1.1a.}] Suppose $\legendre{\Delta}{2} \neq -1$.
 If $D(K) = 1$, then the only primitive residue field is an index $2$ subfield of $K(\ff)$.
 Otherwise, the only primitive residue field is $K(\ff)$.